l3fuex/scheduled-backups/README.md

 ```

 ## Scheduling
-Add the following line to your crontab with `crontab -e` to schedule backups for 2AM.
+Add the following line to your crontab with `crontab -e` to schedule backups for 2:00 AM.
 ```bash
 0 2 * * *  ansible-playbook /PATH/TO/main.yaml --inventory /PATH/TO/inventory
 ```